Join Our Team!

 Substance Use Disorder Counselor

-- Must have a Bachelor’s or Master’s Degree in a human service field.
+- Must have a Bachelor's in a human service field.

 - Must have either an Illinois Certification (ICB) or be able to obtain certification within two years of hire.
 Other licensures relevant to the position will be considered.